ShubhamSharmaMBA/Data-Analyst-Shubham/README.md

          - AWS EC2 ran scripts to calculate key statistics, such as average enrolment per semester and withdrawal rates.
    3.	**Data Visualization:**
          - AWS EC2 is for the general server, and the web server is for information sharing and data visualization.
+         - AWS Athena is used to query the table and data export.
    4.	**Insights and Findings:**
          - Based on the descriptive analysis, the average enrollment rate for 2022 and 2024 is less than that of other years.
    5.	**Recommendations:**